Associate Professor: Christopher H. Schoen, Chairperson

 Professors: Bette P. Bailey, Joan E. Duda, Patricia A. Everitt, Grant F. Longley, Bonneta Schreck, Jennifer Uhl, Joan L. Zardus

-Associate Professors: Nancy R. Clifford, William A. Gillis, George Jacobson
+Associate Professors: Nancy R. Clifford, George Jacobson

 Assistant Professor: George H. Blackwell